ome/omero-guide-figure/docs/omero_figure_scripting.rst

 -  Install the OMERO.figure web app as described at https://pypi.org/project/omero-figure/
 -  Upload the script :download:`Split_View_Figure.py <../scripts/Split_View_Figure.py>` to the OMERO scripting service
+-  For the `Shapes heatmap from OMERO.table` example, you'll need to draw ROIs on an Image and create an OMERO.table on the Image with a ``Shape`` column with corresponding Shape IDs, as described at `omero-metadata <https://github.com/ome/omero-metadata#populate>`_

 Resources
 ---------

--  Any multi-channel images, e.g. from `siRNAi-HeLa <https://downloads.openmicroscopy.org/images/DV/siRNAi-HeLa/>`__
+-  For `Figure creation in Python`, any multi-channel images, e.g. from `siRNAi-HeLa <https://downloads.openmicroscopy.org/images/DV/siRNAi-HeLa/>`__
--  Any time-lapse images, e.g. `FRAP <https://downloads.openmicroscopy.org/images/DV/will/FRAP/>`__.
+-  For the `Labels from Map Annotations` example, any time-lapse images, e.g. `FRAP <https://downloads.openmicroscopy.org/images/DV/will/FRAP/>`__.
+-  For the other sections, any images can be used.

 Figure creation in Python
 -------------------------

-OMERO.figure files are simply JSON data, stored in OMERO File Annotations with a specific namespace of omero.web.figure.json.
+OMERO.figure files are simply JSON data, stored in OMERO File Annotations with a specific namespace of ``omero.web.figure.json``.
 We can create these files using Python scripts, uploaded to the OMERO.scripting service to make them available to all OMERO users.

 The format of the JSON is described in the `Format <https://github.com/ome/omero-figure/blob/master/docs/figure_file_format.rst>`_ page.
 We will use the example `Split_View_Figure.py <https://github.com/ome/omero-guide-figure/tree/master/scripts/Split_View_Figure.py>`_ script.

 #.
-Select a few Images in the webclient.
+Select a few multi-channel Images in the webclient.

 #.
 Click on the Script button \ |script_icon|\  in the top-right of the webclient and choose the
    ``Split_View_Figure.py`` script (e.g. under Workshop Scripts).